DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 * your course is shorter
 * your course fees are lower
-* you submit fewer assignments.
+* you submit fewer assignments

 [Find out more about QTS](/what-is-qts).